-Planned fire ant treatment
+Planned eradication treatment

 Working with residents to undertake treatment in targeted areas